redstone59/TwitchMakesATAS/README.md

 # Commands
 Commands in the bot are signified by a capitalised starting word (except for general commands).
 Examples include `PLAY 31,41`, `WRITE 2718,abr`, `FRAME 250`, `REVERT "12-05 V10"`.
-## Major Syntax Note
-Each argument in a command is seperated by either a comma, or a comma with a space.
-The bot (most likely) wil

-*How do you know that the command has failed?* The bot wouldn't have responded to your message, or it doesnt appear on the stream.

 ## General Commands
 These commands are the only commands not to use the capitalised starting word format, instead starting with a backtick (\`).
 These commands take no arguments.